shukriadams/arewedown/docs/install-nodejs.md

     git clone https://github.com/shukriadams/arewedown.git /path/to/arewedown

-It is highly recommended (but optional) that you switch to a tag to install.
-While every effort is made to keep the master branch stable, tags are fixed and tested release points, and much more reliable.
-To checkout the tag `0.2.0` f.egs run
+It is highly recommended (but optional but highly recommended) that you switch to a tag to install.
+While every effort is made to keep the master branch stable, tags are tested release points, and much more reliable.
+To checkout the tag `0.2.0` f.ex run

     cd /path/to/arewedown
     git checkout 0.2.0